-We are neither a small organisation nor interested in Community Cohesion.
+We are not a small organisation.
 Can we apply?

-Can I apply to the Small Grants Programme, Community Cohesion and the Community Impact Mitigation Fund at the same time?
+Can I apply to more than one programme at the same time?

 No, not for the same project.
 We aim to help you identify the right Hinkley Point C programme for your project.